Shift Work? Here’s How to Create a Sleep Schedule

 9. Let your mind rest

 Everyone has bad nights now and then.
-But if you think that your sleeping problems may be affecting your quality of life, then it’s probably time to take action.
-That’s also true if the causes of your poor night’s sleep are burnout, stress, depression, anxiety or trauma.
-The psychologists at OpenUp are here to help you.
+But if you think that your sleeping problems may be affecting your quality of life, it may be time to receive guidance and support.